 - Loan options – potentially penalty-free loans may be taken, subject to certain limits

-- Administration – required annual reporting through Form 5500 once the accumulated sum reaches $250,000
+- Administration – required annual reporting through Form 5500 when the account exceeds $250,000

 (Simplified Employee Pension) is a type of a traditional IRA, however it is specifically for small business owners (sole proprietors, partnerships, C and S corporations), and those that are self-employed.
 Employers can contribute to this retirement plan for themselves, as well as their employees.
 All SEP IRA contributions are made by the employer – employees cannot contribute to this type of retirement plan.
 Since the SEP IRA is a type of IRA, the same rules will apply – for example, IRAs do not permit loans and cannot invest in life insurance.

 - Most flexible plan to set up and fund – SEP IRAs can be funded as late as a tax filing extension and still count towards the previous calendar year

 - SEPs must cover employees over the age of 21 who have worked at the company for at least three of the last five years with $600 or more in earnings.